peter88213/nvhelp-de/source/getting_started.rst

 .. |Exportieren Manuskript| image:: _images/Manuscript.png

 .. figure:: _images/getting_started06.png
-   :alt: novelibre screenshot
+   :alt: novelibre Screenshot

 Fertiggestellt! *Writer* should now appear with the Manuskript open.
 Just start writing your novel within the text boundary.

 .. figure:: _images/getting_started07.png
-   :alt: Libreoffice screenshot
+   :alt: Libreoffice Screenshot

 We can now continue working with *Writer* `as described on the next page <writing.html>`__, creating new sections and chapters as we write.